Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: Introduction

-Despite offering a scalable, privacy-preserving solution that taps into the distributed processing power of edge devices, fully realizing FL's potential within complex edge environments is contingent upon overcoming three major challenges.
-First, there are \textit{communication bottlenecks}, resulting from the need to transmit large model parameters between parties.
-These constraints can lead to significant bandwidth limitations, causing inefficiencies and delays in training.
-Second, \textit{data heterogeneity} arises from the variety and diversity of the data held by edge nodes, leading to client drift effects where individual model performances diverge.
-Finally, \textit{the limitations in memory and storage} constrain the complexity and size of the models that can be deployed, requiring innovative solutions to maximize the potential of FL in edge network scenarios.
+As the surge of Internet-connected devices leads to massive data generation, the shortcomings of centralized computing are becoming increasingly evident.
+Federated learning (FL) has emerged as a compelling countermeasure, facilitating data processing closer to its source.
+Unlike traditional machine learning methods that require data transfer to a central server, FL enables multiple clients to collaborate on training a unified model without exchanging data.
+Here, clients refine the model using their local data and transmit only the model's updates to a global coordinator for aggregation~\cite{fedavg}.
+Despite offering robust data privacy and responsiveness, the full realization of FL's potential is contingent upon overcoming three major challenges: (1) \textit{communication bottlenecks}, resulting from the need to transmit large model parameters between parties; (2) \textit{data heterogeneity} arises from the variety and diversity of the data held by clients, causing \textit{client drift} effects where individual model performances diverge; and (3) \textit{memory limitations} of clients' devices constrain the complexity and size of models that can be employed.

-Recent literature has presented diverse approaches to address the foregoing challenges, as outlined in Fig.~\ref{F:rerview}.
-The communication and memory challenges has been tackled using model compression techniques~\citep{com1,com2} to reduce model size for facilitating transmission and adaptive gradients~\citep{comadaptive} for efficient parameter updates.
-On the other hand, personalization has emerged as a key strategy to address the issue of data heterogeneity and client drift.
+Recent literature has presented diverse approaches to address the foregoing challenges.
+Communication and memory challenges have been addressed using techniques such as model compression~\citep{com1} to reduce the size of the model for transmission and adaptive gradients~\citep{comadaptive} for efficient parameter updates.
+Meanwhile, personalization has been seen as a key strategy to address data heterogeneity and client drift.
 Full model personalization methods, such as meta-learning~\citep{perfedavg, pfedme} and multi-task learning \citep{smith_federated_2018, Marfoq2021, ditto}, have shown efficiency in capturing unique local patterns.
 However, these techniques can be resource-intensive and may necessitate considerable communication overhead.
-Conversely, partial model personalization approaches~\citep{fedrep, fedalt} offer a balanced solution by employing a shared representation complemented by personalized local models, enabling both customization and conservation of resources.
-While these methods typically tackle individual challenges, a comprehensive approach that can addressing both communication and memory constraints, as well as data heterogeneity within FL in edge networks remains yet to be thoroughly explored in research.
+Conversely, partial personalization approaches~\citep{fedrep, fedalt} offer a balanced solution by employing a shared representation complemented by personalized local models, enabling both customization and conservation of resources.
+While these methods typically tackle individual challenges, a comprehensive approach that can address all the aforementioned challenges remains yet to be thoroughly explored in research.